MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-github-actions/includes/7-exercise-seed-storage-account-database.md

 1. Save your changes to the file.

-## Add parameter values to the existing steps
+## Add parameter values and outputs

 The Bicep file now has two new mandatory parameters: `sqlServerAdministratorLogin` and `sqlServerAdministratorLoginPassword`.
 Here, you propagate those parameter values from your workflow inputs and secrets, for the *validate* and *deploy* jobs.
+You also propagate the Bicep deployments's outputs to the job's outputs.

 1. In the *deploy.yml* file, update the *validate* job's *Run preflight validation* step to add the new parameters: